e2b/wordpress-hyphenator/readme.txt

 == Installation ==
 1. Unzip and upload the archive to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure it throught the new menu item 'Hyphenator' in 'Settings'
+1. Configure it through the new menu item 'Hyphenator' in 'Settings'

 == Frequently Asked Questions ==
 = Supported Browsers =